San Francisco DPT on the job

 Shutter speed 1/125s

-3 replies on “San Francisco DPT on the job”
+3 responses to “San Francisco DPT on the job”

 Are you kidding.
 In San Francisco you will immediately get a ticket for anything!
 The talent of the DPT lies in that they can surprise you, appearing and disspaearing like spirits.